-COMMUNICATION 9-10-11-12 (1/2 CREDIT) Meets Technology Credit Prerequisite: None
+GRAPHIC COMMUNICATIONS 1 9-10-11-12 (1/2 CREDIT) Meets Technology Credit Prerequisite: None

-This course is an overall preview of present-day communication systems and how these systems affect our lives.
-The course consists of the study of broadcasting, computer imaging, desktop publishing, digital photography, pre-graphic arts, pre-graphic design, image transfer printing, animation, basic photography, and screen-printing.
-Activities include: scanning and manipulating images, frame-by-frame animation, fluid animation, simple page layout, PDF assembly and creation, t-shirt designing and production, digital photography, and advertisement design,.
-This course is designed to meet the needs of the student who may be interested in a career in computer graphics, desktop publishing, digital photography and imaging, offset printing and management, advertising designer, web page developer, and many other related fields.
-This course is open to all students.
+This course is an introduction to present-day tools and methods in how these systems affect our lives.
+The course consists of the study of digital photography and image manipulation with special effects (Adobe Photoshop), desktop publishing (Adobe InDesign), digital illustration, design and pattern creation (Adobe Illustrator) and vinyl graphics assembly (LXI Professional).
+Activities include: scanning and manipulating images, photographing objects, people and scenes, learning how to generate special effects and using filters, arranging and assembling a digital magazine/newspaper for the iPad/ web, creating specialized graphics that could be used for clothing, design projects, and the Internet.
+This course is designed to meet the needs of the student who may be interested in a career in computer graphics, desktop publishing, digital photography and imaging, game designer, video production specialist, offset printing and management, advertising designer, web page developer, and many other related fields that involve the use of graphics and imagery.